 Being able to develop meaningful relationships with other creative and influential human beings to showcase relate-able use cases of our product line in action; ultimately bringing people together from different backgrounds in life who share a common love of expressing themselves through sound and video.

 I moved out to Louisiana from California back in 2012 to get away; a sabbatical from the L.A. hustle, if you will.
 Being the birthplace of Jazz, New Orleans to this day still has a vibrant live music scene compared to other cities and I had enough $$$ saved up to live for at least 6 months.
 So I went from one L.A. to another LA.
 For those who aren’t aware, PreSonus is based an hour northwest of New Orleans and they were hiring so I applied, got hired and ended up moving to Baton Rouge.
 Even though I no longer live in Louisiana, I’m still very lucky to be working daily with such amazing talented people.
 No other company is quite like us in terms of camaraderie and dedication to making things happen, world-wide.

-10. What do you love about playing music?
+What do you love about making music, live?

-It’s fun, brings people together and very instantaneous joy for me.
+It’s fun, brings people together and a very instantaneous source of joy.
 It’s also a great discipline (mentally and physically), like practicing a martial art.